 The only reason to consider funeral trust to pay for your funeral and burial costs is to shelter your assets from Medicaid.

 Funds you set aside in an irrevocable trust will not be counted as assets when determining your eligibility to receive Medicaid or Supplementary Security Income (SSI).
 On the other hand, funds placed in a revocable trust can be taken by Medicaid if your other assets have been depleted.

-> The Medicaid asset limit in 2019, for most states, is $2,000 for a single applicant.
-If you’re an individual Medicaid applicant with $15,000 in assets, you would not be Medicaid eligible.
+The Medicaid asset limit in 2019, for most states, is $2,000 for a single applicant.
+Please note if you have $15,000 asset and you are single, you would not qualify for Medicaid.

-> Married couples with only one spouse requesting for long-term care Medicaid can retain a higher amount of assets for couples due to the Community Spouse Resource Allowance.
+The Community Spouse Resource Allowance allows married couples with only one spouse applying for long-term care Medicaid to retain a higher amount of assets.

-> Medicaid does not count the funds in an irrevocable funeral trust as countable assets.
+Medicaid does not count the funds in an irrevocable funeral trust as countable assets.
 You can make the assignment right up until the time you need to enter a nursing home.

 There is no lookback period in setting up a trust.
 Funeral trust has been used to help people in a crisis-planning situation to qualify for Medicaid.